Respond to sexual violence

 If an adult tells you they have experienced sexual violence recently or in the past:

-If the person has recently experienced sexual assault, you should also support them to access help for any medical needs or injuries by calling an ambulance on Triple Zero (000) or recommend they go to the emergency department at their local hospital.
+If the person has recently experienced sexual assault, you should also support them to access help for any medical needs or injuries by calling an ambulance on Triple Zero (000) or recommending they go to the emergency department at their local hospital.

 Children who have experienced sexual violence